-Learning outcomes Related graduate attributes UC graduates are professional: Employ up-to-date and relevant knowledge and skills; Establish and maintain inclusive, respectful and ethical relationships and communicate effectively; use creativity, critical thinking, analysis and research skills to work collaboratively with families, solve theoretical and real-world problems; work collaboratively as part of a team, colleagues, allied health professionals negotiate, and resolve conflict; display initiative and drive, and use their organisational and children. skills to plan and manage their workload; take pride in their professional and personal integrity.
-UC graduates are global citizens: Think globally about issues in their profession; adopt an informed and balanced approach across professional and international boundaries; understand issues in their profession from the perspective of other cultures; communicate effectively in diverse cultural and social settings; behave ethically and sustainably in their professional and personal lives.
+UC graduates are professional: Employ up-to-date and relevant knowledge and skills; communicate effectively; use creativity, critical thinking, analysis and research skills to solve theoretical and real-world problems; work collaboratively as part of a team, negotiate, and resolve conflict; display initiative and drive, and use their organisational skills to plan and manage their workload; take pride in their professional and personal integrity.

+UC graduates are global citizens: Think globally about issues in their profession; adopt an informed and balanced approach across professional and international boundaries; understand issues in their profession from the perspective of other cultures; communicate effectively in diverse cultural and social settings; make creative use of technology in their learning and professional lives; behave ethically and sustainably in their professional and personal lives.